phillipbarron/secret-writer/README.md

 Writes the content of an AWS Secret Manager secret to the filesystem.

-Secret writer can write an entire screct or a single secret value to the filesystem:
+Secret writer can write an entire secrets object or a single secret value to the filesystem:

 ## How can I use this in my project?